All Episodes

 This is collapsing all of our normal defense mechanisms.

-So it went for four years.
+So it went 40 years.

-And how long did he and how long did he follow your program?
+And how long did he, and how long did he follow your program?

 Still not now, but he followed it militantly for 21 weeks.

-He was on a diuretic, he was on other medication for um tinnitus.
+He was on other medication for tinnitus.

 Those were the big, big milestones.